Skydance Media: Skydance Animation

-Skydance Animation is the animation division of Skydance Media; it focuses on animated feature films and television series.
+Skydance Animation is the animation division of Paramount Pictures, separate from Paramount Animation; it focuses on animated feature films and television series.
 It was founded on March 16, 2017.
 Its first film was Luck and its first short film was Blush.

 Skydance New Media

 Skydance New Media is a video game development studio founded by Skydance on November 18, 2019, led by Amy Hennig.

 In October 2021, the studio announced a planned collaboration with Marvel Entertainment for an action-adventure game.
 In April 2022, it was announced that Lucasfilm Games would collaborate making a game based in the Star Wars universe.
 There has been speculation that the game will be a revival of Project Ragtag which was also led by Henning.

 In August 2022, Marvel's parent corporation The Walt Disney Company announced their intentions to showcase a slate of video games based on their IP at the joint Disney & Marvel Games Showcase.
 It would happen in conjunction with the company's annual D23 Expo in person and through broadcasts on multiple streaming platforms.
 Along with the announcement, Disney said that the panel would also debut a "sneak peek" at Skydance New Media's Marvel title, which is described as being an "ensemble game".
 During the showcase on September 9, 2022, the Marvel project confirmed prior reports that it would be set during World War II.
 Also Captain America and Azzuri / Black Panther will be featured as the main characters in the ensemble, alongside Gabriel Jones of the Howling Commandos unit and Nanali, leader of the Wakandan Spy Network, while the Hydra organization would serve as the main villains.
+In March 2024, during the showcase of State of Unreal, the project was revealed to be titled Marvel 1943: Rise of Hydra with the game being powered by Unreal Engine 5.
+Release is slated for 2026.

 Games

 Skydance Sports

-Skydance Sports is a sports content division launched by Skydance on October 20, 2021, led by Jon Weinbach.
+Skydance Sports is the division launched by Skydance on October 20, 2021, which is dedicated to sports films, series, and documentaries.
+It is led by Jon Weinbach.

-In January 2022, Skydance Sports set up a partnership with Meadowlark Media to produce unscripted sports content.
-One of their projects is a soccer documentary series called Good Rivals, originally named Good Neighbors.
-It is a three-part series on Amazon Prime Video which began around the 2022 FIFA World Cup, which begins on November 24, 2022.
-The second project would follow Diana Taurasi's career; she is the most accomplished player in the history of women's basketball.